jograca/wimp-frontend/README.md

 GoForCode Homework Project for January 2nd

+Curretly works with Travis-CI Automation Depoying to Heroku (Deployment Details Below) for both Front-End and Back-End App components.

 In this project we created a single-page, one component Angular Front-End to interact with the WIMP APIs created in this project:

 https://github.com/jograca/wimp